Please ensure Javascript is enabled for purposes of website accessibility Do Blue Blocking Lenses Have To Be Sunglasses?

 Exposure to blue light from electronic devices can be greatly reduced by turning them off at least one hour before bedtime.
 Although it is best to keep all electronics out of the bedroom, devices with smaller screens radiate far less blue light, so they are a better option if using them for alarm clocks.

-When you need to find out information on the latest in eyeglass technology, or are looking for popular brands and styles in eyeglasses and sunglasses contact us.
+For information on the latest in eyeglass technology and for popular brands and styles in eyeglasses and sunglasses, contact us.
 We will be delighted to help you.

 Leave a Reply